Nextpoint File Room

 Error: A password is required, but was not provided.
 Please try again.

-Solution: This error is triggered when a password is required, but not entered in the Unzip Settings.
-Please retry the unzipping process and input the required password.
-If you do not have a password, but receive an error that one is required, we recommend contacting the party who provided the .zip file to obtain that password.
+Solution: This error occurs when a password is required but not entered in the Extraction Settings.
+Please retry the extraction process and input the required password.
+If you do not have a password but receive an error stating that one is required, we recommend contacting the party who provided the archive file to obtain the password.

 Unsupported Encryption Method